alexankitty/Persona-3-FES-Assembly-Information/README.md

 # Persona-3-FES-Assembly-Information
 This repository will contain every part of my research of Persona 3 FES' assembly/machine code/elf.
 There can and will be inaccuracies.
 This will be a mess.
+Decompiled scripts will also be included in here as well.

 # Contributing
 Open a PR with some notes to add and I'll add them.
 Or if you want to help me organize fee lfree.